NOAH BETHKE: email@example.com

 “I feel like a songwriting nomad.
 Through this project I’ve been a lost puppy sitting alone at coffee shops in Silverlake and gas stations on the I-5 trying to find the words for what I’m feeling.
 But uncovering the truth through verse and then having the supportive musical team with my guys has given me the conviction I needed to share my music again.”

-Of the nearly 40 songs Bridgit has written, five will appear on her upcoming EP.
+Of the nearly 40 songs Bridgit has written, four will appear on her upcoming EP.
 But her prolific burst has swung open her creative doors. “ Over the summer, I started tweeting at various artists whose music I liked,” she says.
 “I am curious about people who have a perspective and uniquely express themselves.
 I want to share my opinion and have a conversation.
 On twitter, it was amazing to me that they actually responded.”
 So as an extracurricular to Nemesis, she’s been working for fun with emerging talents.
 With these sessions, it’s the creative journey that matters.
 “That’s what this whole process has been about, really: to dream as big as I want and have the confidence to share my ideas,” says Bridgit.
 “For me, that’s taken a lot of thought and writing and growing up — to concentrate my message into something I can stand behind.”